Animist Child – Blessings for the Tooth Faerie

 There’s a saying in pagan culture, along the lines of, ‘When the first tooth is cut seek a High Priestess.
 When the first tooth is lost, seek a master scientist.’

-The implication is that as children we’re full of wonder, naturally receptive to the animistic world around us, and we engage it passionately.
+The fast dental care in chandler is that as children we’re full of wonder, naturally receptive to the animistic world around us, and we engage it passionately.
 In that stage, we need sage governance to explore imagination with abandon to glimpse our full potential.
 Later, when we’re older and confronted with the limitations of the five senses and the challenges of the formed experience, we need measurable teachings grounded in surviving and thriving.

 Since having twins in 2009, I’ve stalked the notion of writing my take on animistic parenting.
 I’m still out to jury on that as a formal series, though I wanted to share this insight about the Old Norse tradition’s tooth-gift ritual, and how it’s still relatable in our modern lives.